 For our simple model, one can analytically simplify \eqref{eq:stu} by noting that $S$ and $U$ only depend on the ratio $x = \dfrac{m_{\eta^0}^2}{m_{\eta^+}^2}$, while $T$ is an a dimensional function of $x$ which we call $T_\text{adim}$ times a scaling prefactor $\frac{G_F}{4 \sqrt{2} \pi^2 \alpha_{em}} m_{\eta^0}^2$.

 We can extract some immediate conclusions.
 Since $S$ and $U$ only depend on the mass ratio $x$, they are perfectly correlated with each other, see the first panel of Fig.~\ref{fig:SvUvT}.
-First thing we note is that in our model the oblique parameters $T$ and $U$ cannot be negative as shown in Fig. \ref{fig:SvUvT}.
+The first thing we see is that in our model the oblique parameters $T$ and $U$ cannot be negative as shown in Fig. \ref{fig:SvUvT}.
 Furthermore, if $\eta^0$ is the DM candidate this means that $m_{\eta^0}^2 < m_{\eta^+}^2$ implying that $x<1$ and therefore $S\leq 0$, $T \geq 0$ and $U \geq 0$.
-Given the electroweak precision fits \cite{Flacher:2008zq,Asadi:2022xiy,deBlas:2022hdk,Lu:2022bgw,Balkin:2022glu,Paul:2022dds,Gu:2022htv,Kawamura:2022uft}, this is already a severe constraint as shown in lower left panel of Fig.~\ref{fig:SvUvT}.
-The requirement $m_{\eta^0}^2 < m_{\eta^+}^2$ can be accommodated in a $2-3 \sigma$ region of the updated global $S,T,U$ fits, depending on what fit is used for the comparison.
+Given the electroweak precision fits \cite{Flacher:2008zq,Asadi:2022xiy,deBlas:2022hdk,Lu:2022bgw,Balkin:2022glu,Paul:2022dds,Gu:2022htv,Kawamura:2022uft}, this is already a severe constraint as shown in the lower left panel of Fig.~\ref{fig:SvUvT}.
+The requirement $m_{\eta^0}^2 < m_{\eta^+}^2$ can be accommodated in a $2-3 \sigma$ region of the updated global $S, T, U$ fits, depending on what fit is used for the comparison.
 On the other hand, if the requirement of $\eta^0$ as DM is dropped then $S$ can be either positive or negative, but still $T, U \geq 0$.
-This substantially opens up the parameter space as can be seen from the figure.
-Various other constraints like the LEP constraints on Z invisible decay $ Z \to \eta^0 \eta^{0 *}$ and and direct search limits from $e^+ e^- \to Z \to \eta^+ \eta^-$ further rule out more parts of the parameter space, see Fig. \ref{fig:SvUvT}.
+This substantially opens up the parameter space as seen in Fig. \ref{fig:SvUvT}.
+Various other constraints like the LEP constraints on Z invisible decay $ Z \to \eta^0 \eta^{0 *}$ and direct search limits from $e^+ e^- \to Z^* \to \eta^+ \eta^-$ further rule out more parts of the parameter space, see Fig. \ref{fig:SvUvT}.
 Nonetheless for both cases of $SU(2)_L$ doublet scalar $\eta^0$ DM (left panel) as well as for the $SU(2)_L$ singlet scalar $\xi$ DM (right panel) parts of parameter space survive as shown by the green bands in Fig. \ref{fig:SvUvT}.
-Thus, as far as precision EW constraints are concerned, both $\eta^0$ and $\xi$ as DM are allowed.
+Thus, regarding precision EW constraints, both $\eta^0$ and $\xi$ as DM are allowed.